issavejdani/sa-clone-project/README.md

 >Only Team Owners and Team Admins can rename projects.

 > ### Project name
->The new project has an editable default name, as seen in the second screenshot.
+>The new project has an editable default name.
 >- The default name format is **\<Original project name\> (1)**.
 > - If **\<Original project
 name\> (1)** already exists, the new project name changes to **\<Original project name\> (1) (1)**.
 > - If **\<Original project name\> (1)** is cloned while **\<Original project name\> (1) (1)** already exists, the name of the newly created project changes to **\<Original project name\> (1) (2)** and so on.

 > ### Properties
 > By default, all of the properties are checked.
-However, as shown in the third screenshot, some properties are interdependent.
+However.
+Some properties are interdependent.
 If you clear **Classes** checkbox, for example, the **Workflow** checkbox is automatically unchecked and is not copied to the new project.